Does your team tend to do the right thing, or do the thing right?

 This article offers a technique that’ll enable teams to examine and potentially improve their balance of doing the right thing and doing the thing right.
 But first an example…

-If they bound by, or hide behind the use of procedures, tools, and expectations, which aren’t fit for purpose, they will be hindered from fulfilling their purpose of supporting their tenants.
+If they are bound by, or hide behind the use of procedures, tools, and expectations, which aren’t fit for purpose, they will be hindered from fulfilling their purpose of supporting their tenants.
 They’ll be doing the thing right.

 Impact of doing the thing right